ue bot icon

 • “The goal of life is rapture.
 Art is the way we experience it.”

-• “By ‘proper art’ he means that which really belongs to art.
-‘Improper art,’ by contrast, it’s art that’s in the service of something that is not art”
+• “By ‘proper art,’ he means that which really belongs to art.
+‘Improper art,’ by contrast, is an art that’s in the service of something that is not art”

 • “…proper art is static, and thereby induces esthetic arrest, whereas improper art is kinetic, filled with movement: meaning, it moves you to desire or to fear and loathing.”